SIMOSE Art Museum: "The World’s Most Beautiful Museum" Hidden near Hiroshima

 On the north side of the complex are five superb “forest villas” facing an extended water basin, each surrounded with trees and each with a connected sleeping area, sitting room, Japanese bath. hyper-modern toilet area and plentiful closet space.

-Left: Forest villa interior with sleeping area, living space, and open wood design.
-Right: Each villa features an open-air bath and tatami mat area for serene soaking and relaxation.
+Left: Forest villa interior with open-plan sleeping and living spaces.
+Right: A private open-air bath and tatami area designed for unhurried relaxation.

 These villas, each offering a slightly different floor plan, are constructed of wood and are alike in their stark elegance, use of moveable interior walls, and dazzling views out over the Seto Inland Sea.